Keto Broccoli Bacon Salad: Fresh & Flavorful

 Instructions

-• Preheat oven to 350° and toast pecans on a small baking sheet over parchment paper for 5-7 minutes.
+• Preheat the oven to 350°F (175°C).
+Place the pecans on a small baking sheet lined with parchment paper.
+Toast them in the preheated oven for 5-7 minutes.
 This will bring out the incredible flavor in the pecans.
+Keep an eye on them to avoid burning.

-• In a large bowl, stir mayo, sweetener, lemon juice, salt, pepper, and garlic powder.
-If you prefer, you can make homemade keto mayo.
+• In a large bowl, combine mayonnaise, sweetener, lemon juice, salt, pepper, and garlic powder.
+If preferred, you can make homemade keto mayo.
+Stir the ingredients together until well combined, creating a creamy dressing mixture.

-• Before serving, stir in half the crumbled bacon, then add the rest of the bacon and the chopped pecans on top for garnish.
+• Before serving, stir half of the crumbled bacon, ensuring it is well distributed throughout the salad.
+Then, add the remaining bacon and the toasted, chopped pecans on top as a garnish.

 Video